Rafael Valentín Valdivieso

-Rafael Valentín Valdivieso, Archbishop of Santiago (1848-1878).

-Rafael Valentín Valdivieso Zañartu (November 2, 1804 - June 8, 1878) was a Chilean priest and lawyer, who worked as Archbishop of Santiago de Chile between 1848 and 1878.
+Rafael Valentín Valdivieso Zañartu (2 November 1804 - 8 June 1878) was a Chilean priest and lawyer, who worked as Archbishop of Santiago de Chile between 1848 and 1878.

 Biography

-Valdivieso was born on November 2, 1804.
+Valdivieso was born on 2 November 1804.
 His parents were Manuel Joaquín Valdivieso and Maciel y de Mercedes Zañartu y Manso de Velasco.
-He studied law, and he graduated as lawyer on May 23, 1825, in Universidad de San Felipe.
+He studied law, and he graduated as lawyer on 23 May 1825, in Universidad de San Felipe.

-Valdivieso was ordained priest by the Bishop of Santiago Manuel Vicuña Larraín, on July 27, 1834.
+Valdivieso was ordained priest by the Bishop of Santiago Manuel Vicuña Larraín, on 27 July 1834.

 Valdivieso worked as a missionary in Chiloé and Atacama Region.
-He worked as Dean of Theology in University of Chile, and Pius IX designated him Archbishop of Santiago on October 4, 1847.
+He worked as Dean of Theology in University of Chile, and Pius IX designated him Archbishop of Santiago on 4 October 1847.

 Valdivieso participated in the First Vatican Council between 1869 and 1870.
 He was credited by his contemporaries with having greatly reduced corruption among the Chilean clergy.
-He died on June 8, 1878, and was buried in the Metropolitan Cathedral of Santiago.
+He died on 8 June 1878, and was buried in the Metropolitan Cathedral of Santiago.
 Mariano Casanova y Casanova succeeded him as Archbishop in 1886.

 His slogan was Verum in luce.
 Bonum in cruce.
 Virgo in omni patria et in corde.